Federal Return-to-Office 2026: Your Telework Rights Explained

-If you're a federal employee wondering about your telework options in 2026, here's the reality: about 90% of the federal workforce is now back in the office full-time.
-OPM's latest guidance makes clear that remote work should be the exception, not the rule.
+If you're a federal employee wondering about your telework options in 2026, here's the reality: about 90% of the federal workforce is now back in the office full-time, and a new Executive Order titled "Establishment of the Patriotic Home from Work Initiative" has codified the 5-days-per-week in-office requirement into formal law.

 Key Takeaways